alessiodionisi/website/content/_index.md

         to: Apr 2017
 ---

-I'm Alessio, an SWE/SRE with 10+ years of experience in frontend, backend and devops.
-Currently, I'm working with Go and Kubernetes, focusing primarily on open source projects.
+I’m an SRE/SWE with 10 years of experience in infrastructure, backend and frontend technologies.
+Currently, I’m working with Go and Kubernetes, focusing primarily on open source projects.